Poll: Which 'Firefly' crewmember's past seems the least known/most mysterious? Vote Now!

 Eddie Chang: if still waters run deep, this guy must be the Marianas Trench.
 Nothing gets to him but the sight of Caitlin in a swimsuit.
 A true horn dawg, he’s constantly dodging Rox, his sort-of girlfriend, in his half-playful, half-serious pursuit of strange.
 The joker of the group, he sometimes lets his clown mask slip to reveal a keen intelligence.
 He has the ability to assimilate and transmute things he touches, which makes him a riot at parties.

-"I’ve seen what it takes to keep an open-ended promise.
-It took more patience and understanding and care than I’ll ever have." - The Hammer Falls
+"I’ve seen what it takes to keep an open-ended promise - more patience and understanding and care than I’ll ever have." - The Hammer Falls

 The Gen13 stories are written in the form of a serial.
 They are, in chronological order: